OJFord/terraform-provider-wireguard/website/docs/r/asymmetric_key.html.markdown

 The following arguments are supported:

-* `bind` - (Optional) A string to tie the lifecycle too, e.g. the terraform ID of another resource.
+* `bind` - (Optional) A string to tie the lifecycle to, e.g. the terraform ID of another resource.
 * `private_key` - (Optional) A supplied WireGuard private key.
 By default one is generated.

 ## Attributes Reference